Note: the below are not eligible for off-campus Federal Work Study.

-Would like to teach English skills outside the US someday?
+Would you like to teach English skills outside the US someday?
 Want to learn practical facilitation skills, especially in a cross-cultural context?
 Feel a need to apply your analytic skills to something tangible and practical?
 People-Places-Things offers the chance to teach locally and build the skills necessary for becoming an effective ESL teacher.
 Check out their current class listings or find more information on the Ampersand program.

 Learning Enterprises sends creative, energetic volunteers to villages in Hungary, Slovakia, Croatia, Mexico, Mauritius and China to teach English for the summer.
 Volunteers live with host families and conduct free English classes for children in rural communities.
-Find out more about what teaching entails on the volunteer information page.

 List of TEFL certificate programs in the US with info.